John Osborne (writer): Radio 4

 Osborne makes radio shows, and is the writer of six Radio 4 half-hour comedy shows including John Peel's Shed (2011), The Newsagent's Window, Valentine's Day (both 2013) and The New Blur Album (2014).
 John Peel's Shed was an adaptation of Osborne's sell-out Edinburgh show.
 The Newsagent's Window was "Pick of the Week" in the Radio Times as chosen by journalist Eddie Mair.

 Valentine's Day stars Suki Webster, Ann Beach and Isy Suttie, and is the story of a chef, Sean, who recounts his life by looking through his old Valentine's Day cards.
 The New Blur Album was Radio 4's "Comedy of the Week" and was a life story as told through the release of each new Blur album.
 In 2015, the shows The Kindness of Strangers and Don't Need the Sunshine were broadcast.

 In 2016, he contributed to the Radio 4 shows Short Cuts and Four Thought, and together with actress Laura Woodward he made The 1998 David Bowie fanclub picnic, broadcast on Future Radio in 2017.
 He has made two audio documentaries for the Wellcome Trust: Homesickness in the Modern Age and The Worst Sound in the World.

+In 2025 he made an episode of The Food Programme for Radio 4: In Search of Mustard in Norwich, where together with producer Polly Weston he researched the history of Colman's Mustard in Norwich.